Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 Practicing workplace stress management techniques, such as mindfulness practices, can help you cope with stressors in more healthy ways and boost your resilience.

-- The Healing Trauma Program from Sounds True
+- The Sounds True Healing Trauma Program

 - Eye Movement Desensitization and Reprocessing (EMDR) Therapy